 Is the Johnson & Johnson vaccine an mRNA vaccine too?

 The Johnson & Johnson COVID-19 vaccine is a viral vector vaccine.
 In this type of vaccine, genetic material from the COVID-19 virus is inserted into a different kind of weakened live virus.
 When the weakened virus gets into your cells, it delivers genetic material from the COVID-19 virus that gives your cells instructions to make copies of the S protein.
 Once your cells display the S proteins on their surfaces, your immune system responds by creating antibodies and defensive white blood cells.
 If you become infected with the COVID-19 virus, the antibodies will fight the virus.
 Viral vector vaccines can't cause you to become infected with the COVID-19 virus.
 Also, the genetic material that's delivered doesn't become part of your DNA.

 How effective are these vaccines?

-Do you have to get two doses?
+Do you have to get two doses of Moderna or Pfizer?
 What if you only get one dose?

 Those receiving the vaccine must receive two doses to be fully immunized and protected.
 Everyone must get the second dose.
-Additionally, if two brands of vaccine become available (for example, Pfizer and Moderna), you must get your first and second dose from the same brand.
+Additionally, you must get your first and second dose from the same brand.
 The first dose primes the immune response – it’s the second dose that pushes the level of antibodies into a protective level.
 Having a single dose will not provide protective antibody concentrations.
 You need both doses of the vaccine.